Showing posts with label Enterprise Architecture. Show all posts

 Rindelmann Effect - Individual members become less effective as the size of the group grows.
 I opt for small, focused teams even for large programmes as more people do not equal more technology delivery.

-A hockey stick pattern is a chart pattern that shows a rapid increase after relative stability.
-For example, pizza sales might drastically increase when a pandemic strikes as people no longer go out to eat and tend to order more delivery pizza.
+A hockey stick pattern is a chart pattern that exhibits a rapid increase following a period of relative stability.
+For example, pizza sales might drastically increase when a pandemic strikes, as people no longer go out to eat and tend to order more delivery pizza.

 GIGO - Garbage In Garbage Out.
 It is the same idea as FIFO or LIFO.

-WSJF (Weighted Shortest Job First) is a technique for prioritizing tasks in the scale-able Agile Framework (SAFe).
+WSJF (Weighted Shortest Job First) is a technique for prioritising tasks in the scalable Agile Framework (SAFe).
 It is pronounced "Wiz-jiff."
 I'm not a fan of this technique.

 The CIA Triad is confidentiality, Integrity, and data Availability.
 Basically, as part of DevOps, SecDevOps, and BizOps, all stakeholders must continually consider the CIA.